 Discover Sansigot and keep a bottle in your cellar

-One of the 3 wines that we recommended tasting next, red Sansigot kept amazing us.
+One of the 3 wines that we recommended tasting next is red Sansigot, that kept amazing us.
 We looked and tasted winemakers archive to see if we can recommend keeping the wine – and most certainly, Sansigot showed even better with some further aging in the bottle.

 Sansigot grows and can be found on island Krk.
-But its history and homeland take us to another island.
-Susak island is the home of this indigenous red grape variety and the reason why it survived phylloxera.
-Sandy soil in the vineyards of Susak, kept the disease away.
+But, its history and homeland take us to another island.
+The Susak island is the home of this indigenous red grape variety and the reason why it survived phylloxera.
+Sandy soil in the vineyards of Susak kept the disease away.

 Tasting Sansigot with some age in the bottle

-Climate conditions here in the Vrbnik fields, seem to combine the best out of the continent and the sea.
-Sansigot is freshness, easily enjoyable with food and in any time of the year – hot summers and cold winters.
+Climate conditions here, in the Vrbnik fields, seem to combine the best out of the continent and the sea.
+Sansigot is fresh, easily enjoyable with food and in any time of the year – hot summers and cold winters.

 The delicate fragrance of cherries leaves a mark on a nose as well as the palate.
 You can sense the vivid and juicy structure of the wine, gently matured in oak barrels.
 We couldn’t wait to see what will happen with the archive bottle, to see where Sansigot can take us?

-Šipun Sansigot 2013. was an instant delight.
+The Šipun Sansigot 2013 was an instant delight.
 Aromas got rounder and more expressive.
 Oak wonderfully integrated into the wine giving it spicier character.
 Pure fruit that now got concentrated without losing the refreshing segment recognizable by the Sansigot variety.
-Bottle that showed that Sansigot has much more of a future than the market accredits.
+The bottle that showed that Sansigot has much more of a future than the market accredits.
 Which is even more interesting, while you can have it by the great price 12,99 EUR.

 To conclude, Sansigot is very exciting and unique grape variety.
 Delivering the fruit and flavors without a sense of weight.